Nuclear close calls: 1950–1953: Korean War

-During the Korean War, the US considered nuclear attacks on North Korea and Manchuria, in response to involvement from the People's Volunteer Army from China.
+During the Korean War, the U.S. considered nuclear attacks on North Korea and Manchuria, in response to involvement from the People's Volunteer Army from China.
 Mark 4 nuclear bombs, lacking their fissile pits, were deployed to Guam and Okinawa.
 Boeing B-29 Superfortresses were stationed in Kadena Air Base, Okinawa, and flew practice bombing runs with dummy nuclear or conventional bombs against North Korean targets.

-The US also considered strikes on Soviet Air Force bases in the Russian Far East.
+The U.S. also considered strikes on Soviet Air Force bases in the Russian Far East.
 The Artem air base was the most immediate.

 1954: First Indochina War

-During the Battle of Dien Bien Phu, at the request of the French, the US considered tactical nuclear weapons use against the Viet Minh.
-US strategic bombers stationed in the Philippines or Okinawa, as well as carrier aircraft in the Seventh Fleet, were considered for a strike using three tactical nuclear bombs, possibly Mark 7s.
+During the Battle of Dien Bien Phu, at the request of the French, the U.S. considered tactical nuclear weapons use against the Viet Minh.
+U.S. strategic bombers stationed in the Philippines or Okinawa, as well as carrier aircraft in the Seventh Fleet, were considered for a strike using three tactical nuclear bombs, possibly Mark 7s.